Saturday, June 5, 2021

 January 1910" (PGLRR) PWM

 In 2017, a very generous gift from Paul Libbey, grandson of W. Scott Libbey, of the incredible original map created in 1910 by surveyors after they completed their task of surveying an approximately thirty-mile stretch between Auburn and North Deering in Portland between 1907 & 1908.
 The survey was prepared for W. Scott Libbey and his partner, Henry Dingley, in preparation for a right-of-way for the construction of their high-speed electric interurban railroad that would connect the twin cities of Auburn and Lewiston to Portland.
-Following the untimely passing of Mr. Libbey, just prior to the opening of the high-speed electric interurban railroad, a name change for the railroad was made.
+Following the untimely passing of Mr. Libbey, just before the opening of the high-speed electric interurban railroad, a name change for the railroad was made.
 The Portland-Lewiston Interurban Railroad (PLI) started operations on July 2, 1914.

 Click Here to read the post on the conservation of the Original 28-foot-long PGLRR Map